 Without further ado, here's Doug.

-A Preface to the Second Edition of Mechanics Instruction that Sticks
+A Preface to the Third Edition of Mechanics Instruction that Sticks

-About a year and a half ago, Dave Stuart talked me into putting together a workbook featuring some practical warm-up exercises for English teachers to use as a supplement to writing instruction.
+About a four years ago, Dave Stuart talked me into putting together a workbook featuring some practical warm-up exercises for English teachers to use as a supplement to writing instruction.
 Dave had been trying to convince me to take on this project for some time, but I was hesitant to give up my downtime, especially considering that I had recently been sent to AP training and was preparing to take on four sections of AP Language and Composition.